privacy-scaling-explorations/Trinity/README.md

 Trinity is a one-round two-party computation (2PC) protocol that combines Laconic OT, garbled circuits, and PLONK to enable secure computation with zero-knowledge verified inputs.
 It allows mutually distrusting parties to compute securely without revealing their private inputs.

+## Security Disclaimer

+⚠️ **WARNING**: Trinity is a research project and is NOT ready for production use.
+The code has not undergone a formal security audit.

+This implementation is meant for research, educational purposes, and proof-of-concept demonstrations only.

 ## Features

 - Semi-honest garbling using the mpz garbling framework